 Skills to Become an SFX Makeup Artist

 If you are not creative, then you might have to rethink your career as an SFX makeup artist.
 This is because even though you will have an idea of the final result that is desired by the production team, you will need to add to it.
 You have to be creative enough to think outside the box and understand how to use different products to create something entirely new.
+And you should have a variety of products with you in a makeup case.

 In addition, as your career advances, you will have more say when it comes to the designs and you will even have the chance of proposing your ideas.
 Therefore, you need to have the creativity to be innovative and provide the best options for the project.